zk1989/learning_algorithms/readme.md

 ### What kind of arrays are there in Python?
 Lists and tuples both belong to a class of data structures called arrays.
 (Source: https://www.oreilly.com/library/view/high-performance-python/9781449361747/ch03.html#:~:text=Lists%20and%20tuples%20are%20a,data%20with%20some%20intrinsic%20ordering)
+In Python, the term "array" can refer to a specific data structure (from the array module), but many people commonly use "array" to refer to lists or other sequence types.

 ### What does it mean that Python's list type is a dynamic array?
 It means that it would typically over-allocate their backing store slightly to speed up element insertions in the average case,